In the Phantom Pull-On, Rab has created a peculiar ultra-lightweight option in their Skyline (mountain, trailrunning) line.

 The Phantom is, in Rab’s own marketing copy, “the ultimate stash-and-forget waterproof shell for stripped back mountain runners” – and I’d say that this captures it quite well.

 It is the rain gear that can be put into a backpack for going into the mountains for a fastpacking overnighter, even in worse conditions.

 It also fits into a running vest/pack for a quick trail running outing or ultra race, to be brought just in case and/or as race regulations demand.

 For my pursuits and predilections, this is also the right piece of rain gear to bring on a city trip that may include downpours.

-Ever since I got drenched in a tropical summer storm in Hong Kong one time, and the next time couldn’t have gone out at all if I hadn’t had some waterproof-breathable gear with me, I have found such dual-usage capabilities a necessity.
+Ever since I got drenched in a tropical summer storm (in a windproof, not waterproof rain jacket) in Hong Kong one time, and the next time couldn’t have gone out at all if I hadn’t had some waterproof-breathable gear with me, I have found such dual-usage capabilities a necessity.

 How Does the Phantom Pull-On Wear?

 The Phantom is highly specialized not only in the choice of material, but also of cut and further details.
 These also determine how it wears.